As the situation with COVID-19 continues to develop we want to let you know that we’re here for you.

 For instalment policies, once policy payments resume, commission shall be applied on a pro-rata basis over remaining policy period and settled with brokers as per normal process.

 Where we have a policy in force and have agreed to defer payments, we cannot backdate cancellations to the deferment start date and void the contract.
 We are, however, within our rights to cancel the cover from the end date of the agreed deferment period.
 We will take each customer’s circumstances into account when determining how we approach premium debt should the customer decide to cancel at the conclusion of the deferment period.
 We will not be automatically writing-off time on risk premium for polices cancelled at the conclusion of the deferment period.

-We will soon be adding a new drop down option for Cancellation and Lapse reasons in c.change/sunrise to allow our brokers to select ‘Covid 19’ as the reason for the Cancellation/Lapse.
+We have added a new drop down option for Cancellation and Lapse reasons in c.change/sunrise to allow our brokers to select ‘Covid 19’ as the reason for the Cancellation/Lapse.
 Please select this option where appropriate.
 Note – this is not available on all broker platforms.

 SME customers that close their businesses due to COVID-19 restrictions and consequently have unoccupied premises can maintain cover on their premises with no increase to their premium due to vacancy.
 Specifically, we will provide existing SME customers continued cover on the premises with no changes to terms, conditions, premium or excess while relevant COVID-19 restrictions affecting their businesses remain in force.